bocharsky-bw/ConsoleGoogleTasks/README.md

 ### Short Command Aliases

-Thanks to the Symfony Console, it allows you do not type a full command.
+Thanks to the [Symfony Console][console], it allows you do not type a full command.
 Just type a short *unique* part of a command starts from the beginning.
 For example, to get list of task lists:

 ```bash
 $ todo list:list # Full command name